 Additionally, taking the short-term view doesn’t solve the problem of what funeral businesses can do to sustain their businesses during the ever-more likely mortality displacement our country is likely to see post-COVID (whenever that is) and into the future beyond.

-Younger generations like millennials and Gen Z are smaller than the Gen Xers and baby boomers before them.
+Younger generations like Gen Z and Gen Alpha are smaller than the Baby Boomers before them.
 As life expectancy decreases for larger populations (more deaths now) and smaller generations age into death over the next century, we are looking at fewer total deaths in America, simply due to generational supply and demand issues over the next hundred years.